siddhant-midha/siddhant-midha.github.io/_pages/about.md

 - Condensed Matter
 - Quantum Optics

 Particularly, I find myself fascinated by problems at the intersection of two or more of these fields.
 I also quite like quantum machine learning, and topics revolving around that.
 I enjoy thinking about problems in quantum dynamics which hold information/coding theortic aspects as well.
+This has led to a natural inclination towards many-body physics and quantum error correction.

 Outside of academia and research, I like listening to music -- my taste is, like my work, interdisciplinary :P; from thrash metal (say, Iron Maiden) to some jazz and baritones (say, Louis Armstrong), I listen throughout the spectrum.
 I also play guitar, and am not a very terrible singer (I think).
 I love reading books!